mashakrot/movies-app/README.md

 # Movies app
-## where you can search your favorite movies and save them for later
+## This is a movie browsing app that allows users to search for movies and mark their favorites.

+### Installation
 ```
 cd ./frontend
 npm install